Stivo/DeScaBaTo/README.md

 DeScaBaTo [![CircleCI](https://circleci.com/gh/Stivo/DeScaBaTo/tree/feature%2Fbetter_serialization.svg?style=svg)](https://circleci.com/gh/Stivo/DeScaBaTo/tree/feature%2Fbetter_serialization)
 =========

 The Deduplicating Scala Backup Tool.
 Mainly it is inspired by [duplicati](http://www.duplicati.com/), but the content defined chunking is inspired by [duplicacy](http://www.duplicacy.com/).
 Currently it only supports local backups and is in beta stage.
 For version 0.8.0 I reimplemented the main backup functionality, now it is single-threaded again and uses protobuf for serialization.
-The new implementation is simpler, faster and I have a lot more confidence in it.
+The new implementation is simpler, faster and I have a lot more confidence in it. \

+I have been using various versions of the program for years already.
+My biggest backup for my home folder has:

+- been running two years
+- 104 revisions
+- 400k different chunks of data
+- 650k different files backed up with all metadata
+- Total of 190mb metadata, compressed to 54 mb

+With this it can restore:

+- 20 mio files in total (around 20k per revision)
+- In total 2.2TB of data (around 20 GB per revision)

+Due to the deduplication and the fact that most files don't change, the backup is very size efficient compared to a naive approach.

+There are some theoretical limits with this application, since it keeps all metadata in memory during a run it will run out of memory if you plan to backup around 10 times more files than I am doing in that version.

 As of now, it has these features: